aws-samples/iam-identity-center-team/docs/guides/walkthrough.md

 Now we’ll switch back to the **requester** persona.
 As a requester, you can see the status of your open requests in the TEAM application by selecting **My requests** in the left-hand navigation pane.
 You can see the requests view with one approved request.

-## 🦓 Step 4: Activate Elevated Access
+## 🦓 Step 4: Activate elevated access
 After a request is approved, the TEAM application waits until the start date and time specified in the request and then automatically activates access.

 > To activate access, the TEAM orchestration workflow creates a temporary [permission set assignment](https://docs.aws.amazon.com/singlesignon/latest/userguide/useraccess.html), which links the requester’s user identity in Identity Center with the permission set and AWS account specified in their request.
 Following this, TEAM notifies the requester by email that their request is now active.